tsawler/signer/readme.md

 const secret = "somelongsecuresecret"

 func main() {
-	// create a variable of type Signature, and pass it a secret (<= 64 characters) sign, _ := signer.Signature{Secret: secret}
+	// Create a variable of type Signature, and pass it a secret, <= 64 characters. sign, _ := signer.Signature{Secret: secret}

 	// Call the SignURL to get a signed version.
 Note that only the part after